 “It illustrates the mystery ingredients of these new drugs, emphasizing you have a lot to live for.
 You don’t know what these drugs may do to you, so don’t be a guinea pig,” Kadel says.

 Self-assessment tools are an excellent start for finding help.
 The Mental Health Association of Palm Beach County offers a free alcohol or substance-use screening at mhapbc.org.
-Pam Gionfriddo, chief executive officer, encourages individuals to call 561-801-HELP (4357) if the screening indicates a problem.
+Pam Gionfriddo, former chief executive officer, encourages individuals to call 561-801-HELP (4357) if the screening indicates a problem.
 Individuals also can make an appointment to take the screening in person.

 If your child appears to be under the influence of a controlled substance, call 911 or go to the emergency room.
 Immediate medical attention can lower the risk of overdose or long-term side effects that could impact their well-being.